ziglang/www.ziglang.org/content/learn/getting-started.en.md

 {{% div class="box thin"%}}
 **<center>Note for Apple Silicon users</center>**
-Zig has experimental support for codesigning so you will be able to use it on your M1 Mac, but the only way at the moment to get Zig for arm64 macOS is to compile it yourself.
+Zig has experimental support for codesigning.
+You will be able to use Zig with your M1 Mac, but the only way at the moment to get Zig for arm64 macOS is to compile it yourself.
 Make sure to check the [Building from source](#building-from-source) section.
 {{% /div %}}